How To Add Legal Pages To Your WordPress Site

 • Publisher Of Adult Content

-Compliance With 3rd-Party Services - ToS, Policies, etc.
+Complying With Third-Party Services - ToS, Policies, etc.

-Big companies and government regulatory agencies emphasize the need and importance of complying with the terms and policies of service providers.
+Leading online companies and government agencies that regulate trade in various countries emphasize the need of observing the terms and policies of third-party service providers.

-You are required to let your visitors know that your website complies with all necessary laws and recommended guidelines.
-This not only increases trust and confidence in your website, it’s also a requirement of many companies you do business with online.
+You are required to let your visitors know that your business complies will all laws and professional guidelines.
+This not only increases consumer trust and confidence in your website, it’s also required in many cases by most companies you will interact with.

-Google requires you to display legal information if using many of their products.
-This includes using features like Google Analytics
+Google requires websites to display certain information if using their products.
+This includes using services such as Google Analytics

 (Policy requirements for using Google Analytics)